aGotelli/Projet1/README.md

 (ySpacing) and the line thickness.

   In order to show the world in rviz and so in the simulation, the ground generator is implemented with its header file.
 It generates a tiled floor, using chunk, represented by a white parallelepiped of size 5x5 meters.
-To
+To highlight the separating line of each tiles, Some lines are generated